Common thresher: Life history

 Like other mackerel sharks, common threshers are aplacental viviparous.
 They give birth to litters of two to four (rarely six) pups in the eastern Pacific, and three to seven pups in the eastern Atlantic.
 They are believed to reproduce throughout their range; one known nursery area is the Southern California Bight.
 Breeding occurs in the summer, usually July or August, and parturition occurs from March to June following a gestation period of nine months.
 The developing embryos are oophagous, feeding on eggs ovulated by the mother.
 The teeth of small embryos are peg-like and nonfunctional, being covered by a sheath of soft tissues.
 As the embryos mature, their series of teeth become progressively more like those of adults in shape, though they remain depressed and hidden until shortly before birth.

 Newborn pups usually measure 114–160 cm long and weigh 5–6 kg, depending on the size of the mother.
 The juveniles grow about 50 cm a year, while adults grow about 10 cm a year.
 The size at maturation appears to vary between populations.
 In the eastern North Pacific, males mature at 3.3 m and five years old, and females around 2.6–4.5 m and seven years old.
 They are known to live to at least 15 years and their maximum lifespan has been estimated to be 45–50 years.

 Relationship with humans

-While any large shark is capable of inflicting injury and thus merits respect, the common thresher poses little danger to humans.
+The common thresher poses less danger to humans than sharks of similar size.
 Most divers report that they are shy and difficult to approach under water.
 The International Shark Attack File lists a single provoked attack by the thresher shark and four attacks on boats, which were probably incidental from individuals fighting capture.